tsigegidey/coding-challenge/README.md

 <p>
 <h2> Testing </h2>

-Developers can test the library source with the following commands assuming the aforementioned dependencies have been installed:
+Developers can test the library source using *unittest* with the following commands, assuming the aforementioned dependencies have been installed:

-- With coverage: <code> pytest --cov=shapes_library [tests/] </code>
+- <code>python -m unittest [-v]</code>
-- Without coverage: <code> pytest [tests/]</code>
+- To generate a coverage report: <code>coverage report -m</code>
 </p>